GYNAECOLOGICAL ILLNESSES

 Pelvic Pain

-Pelvic pain is a pain that occurs in the lower abdominal area.
-Your discomfort may intensify after standing for long periods and can become so severe that you are unable to carry on with routine activities.
+Pelvic pain occurs in the lower abdominal area.
+It may intensify after standing for long periods and become so severe that you are unable to carry on with routine activities.

 Symptoms of pelvic pain can occur along with other symptoms, depending on the exact cause.
 Associated symptoms can include lower back pain, vaginal or urethral bleeding or discharge, fever, and pain during sex.

-Finding the cause of pelvic pain involves a process of elimination, the ease of which depends on what the cause is.
+Finding the cause of this pain involves a process of elimination, the ease of which depends on what the cause is.
 Some causes of pelvic pain are quite evident and easy to diagnose.
-For example, if a woman has an ovarian cyst, ovarian tumour, ectopic pregnancy, or fibroid or endometriosis, we can usually make the diagnosis quite easily.
-However, if a clinical examination and/or a pelvic ultrasound does not elicit any abnormalities that cause pelvic pain then it could be quite difficult to find.
+For example, if a woman has an ovarian cyst, ovarian tumour, ectopic pregnancy, fibroid or endometriosis, we can usually make the diagnosis quite easily.
+However, if a clinical examination and/or a pelvic ultrasound do not elicit any abnormalities that cause pelvic pain, then it could be quite difficult to find.

 Pelvic pain can be acute or chronic.
 It is acute when the pain is occurring for the first time which could be due to an injury, illness, or infection.
 Chronic pelvic pain means that the pain has been a problem for a long time and is often associated with a chronic disorder or underlying condition, it lasts longer than a few months and is more intense than ordinary period pain.
 It affects around one in six women.